 - Hiring agencies building applicant tracking systems for multiple businesses.

-Each project is assigned a single tenant id by default.
-To implement multi-tenancy, change the default by creating more than one tenant within a given project.
+Each project is assigned a single default tenant ID.
+You can implement multi-tenancy by creating more than one tenant within a given project.

 Tenants are fully isolated from one another.
-All APIs ask for only a single tenant to prevent data being queried across multiple tenants in a single API call.
-Machine learning similarly treats tenants as discrete units and does not cross tenancy barriers.
+All APIs ask for only a single tenant to prevent data being queried across multiple tenants in the same API call.
+The machine learning algorithms similarly treat tenants as discrete units and do not cross tenancy barriers.
 A project can support as many tenants as required.

 Data management & error handling

 Uploading jobs: Data issues can prevent jobs from being uploaded to Job Search.
-Please see the HTTP Response Codes page for more information.
-Some common examples:
+Please see the HTTP Response Codes page for a list of error codes.
+Common examples include:

 - Job locations are incorrect, so the request can't be resolved.

-- Company or Job fields do not exist, which returns a bad request.
+- Company or Job fields do not exist, so a bad request is returned.

 There are three main options for troubleshooting job uploading issues:

-Error handling is crucial to avoid a self-inflicted DDoS attack that results in job seekers being locked out.
-API services provided via the internet can also have intermittent connection failure, a prolonged outage, sudden service maintenance and other events that require a client application to retry the API request.
-This retry must be designed with network friendly behavior, for example exponential backoff.
+API services provided over the internet can have intermittent connection failure, a prolonged outage, sudden service maintenance and other events that require a client application to retry the API request.
+Make sure to design the retry with network friendly behavior, for example exponential backoff.

 Duplicate jobs negatively impact a job seeker's search experience.
 Job Search includes two features to minimize duplicates:

-Create jobs: If you try to create 2+ jobs with the following criteria, the record will be rejected and you will encounter a 4xx error:
+Create jobs: If you try to create 2+ jobs with the following criteria, the record is rejected and a 4xx error is returned:

 - same location/